 - Monitoring and alerting via Ubidots web frontend or Grafana

 - Output of sensor data as NMEA0183 telegrams (also data from VE.direct)

-- Alerting by e-mail if limit values are exceeded via Ubidots
+- Alert via email when limit values are exceeded via Ubidots or Grafana

 - Automatic data storage for the last 31 days on Ubidots and for 1 year on the OBP database

 - Use of cheap embedded modules